Your AEM 6.5 Clock Is Ticking. Migrate to AEM as a Cloud Service Without The Risk.

 4. Underestimating custom code refactoring

-OSGi configurations, JCR-based workflows, and custom login modules all require cloud-native alternatives.
-Run Adobe's Best Practices Analyzer (BPA) in the first week not the last month to scope the true refactoring surface area.
+Don't underestimate the weight of your legacy code.
+OSGi configurations, JCR-based workflows, and custom login modules won't just "work" in the cloud they need cloud-native alternatives.
+To avoid a massive surprise at the finish line, run Adobe’s Best Practices Analyzer (BPA) in the first week, not the last month.
+You need to know the true scale of your refactoring surface area before you start, not after you're already behind.

 5. Skipping the content freeze strategy